 17 – A massive earthquake strikes Los Angeles, killing 60 people and injuring over 7,000.
 The quake registers between 6.6 and 6.8 on the Richter Scale and causes at least $15 billion in damage.

-25 – Michael Jackson settles out of court in a civil lawsuit which accuses him of molesting 13-year old Jordan Chandler during sleepovers at his California ranch.
+25 – Michael Jackson settles out of court in a civil lawsuit that accuses him of molesting 13-year old Jordan Chandler during sleepovers at his California ranch.

 31 – German car manufacturer BMW announces the purchase of Rover from British Aerospace, ending nearly a century of independent mass car production in Britain.

 05 – Serbs fire a 120mm artillery shell into the main market square in Sarajevo, leaving 68 dead and more than 200 injured.

 17 – An earthquake measuring 6.7 on the Richter scale in the Northridge area of Los Angeles leaves 57 dead.